story-cv/story-cv.github.io/replit.md

 - Four key advantages: industry knowledge, no awkward calls, affordability, and speed
 - Used secondary background color to visually separate from other sections

+### ChatGPT Timeline Section Implementation
+- Added "Yes, you can use ChatGPT for your resume" section with 6-step timeline
+- Implemented vertical timeline with sticky progress line and animated markers
+- Created sticky header that appears/disappears during timeline scroll
+- Added scroll-triggered animations for timeline steps using Intersection Observer
+- Mobile-responsive design with proper spacing and marker positioning
+- Emphasizes cognitive load and complexity of using ChatGPT for resume writing

 ### Previous Changes (July 13, 2025)
 - Added above-the-fold hero section with H1 headline and subtitle
 - Implemented call-to-action buttons with primary/secondary styling